geo511-2020/geo511-2020-tasks-smnotaro/week_11/case_study_11.md

 }
 ```

-Tina helped with troubleshooting errors Used
+Ting helped with troubleshooting errors Used
 <https://www.rdocumentation.org/packages/foreach/versions/1.5.1/topics/foreach>
 for help on how to use `foreach()`